cameronwp/hurtlingthrough.space/src/pages/posts/20220504-autobiography/index.md

 _Demonstrating the use of the_ Portal 2 _level editor in the fall of 2012, a
 year after my first contact with Valve.
 Credit: Jeff Unay_

-In these first conversations with Leslie I learned that Valve wanted to support educators but they didn't know how to do it.
+<span id="valve-relationship" />In these first conversations with Leslie I learned
+that Valve wanted to support educators but they didn't know how to do it.
 They were excited to meet teachers like me who might be able to foster learning communities around their games.
 I learned that they had a new website in the works called Teach with Portals ([teachwithportals.com](http://teachwithportals.com) seems to have been given over to a group called foundry10 I'm not familiar with, but they're still hosting my [physics